 Miller-Meeks victory was certified by Iowa state officials after a recount.
 On January 4, House Speaker Pelosi allowed Miller-Meeks to be seated in the new Congress and take the oath of office.

 Iowa has shifted from a swing state to a GOP state since 2008.
-When Miller-Meeks was declared the winner of the November contest, which meant all four Iowa House seats were now in GOP hands, as well as both Senate seats and the Governorship.
+When Miller-Meeks was declared the winner of the November contest, it meant three of four Iowa House seats were now in GOP hands, as well as both Senate seats and the Governorship.

 Throughout the post-election proceedings, Hart’s campaign claimed that Miller-Meeks has sought to prevent a small number of votes from being counted based on problems with how the absentee ballots were completed and/or sent in by otherwise eligible voters.
 Hart claims there are 22 such ballots, and if the votes were counted, Hart would win by 9 votes.